 Apple’s iPhone comes with High-Efficiency Video Coding (HEVC) format support, which is the standard.
 It is called H.265 or MPEG-H Part and is an AVC, H.264 or MPEG-4 receiver.
 HEVC format maintains the same video quality by doubling the data compression rate and supports 8K UHD 8192 x 4320 resolution.
-Microsoft previously supported opening “.hevc” files, but starting with version 1709, they removed this codec.
-Many iPhone users upload videos to their PC and wonder how to open a video in “.hevc” format in their Windows 11 or Windows 10 PC.
+Microsoft previously supported opening “.hevc” files, but starting with version 1709; they removed this codec.
+Many iPhone users upload videos to their PC and wonder how to open a video in “.hevc” format on their Windows 11 or Windows 10 PC.
 Also, what codec do they need to download for this?
-Let’s take a look at what codec you need to download to play the HEVC video on Windows 11/10.
+Let’s look at what codec you need to download to play the HEVC video on Windows 11/10.

 How to download HEVC (H.265) codec for Windows 11/10